 Administrative Rules - Available for Public Comment, Adopted & Filed

-The Department previously submitted the following proposed rule to the Iowa Legislature.
-The following rule has been adopted and filed, effective April 14, 2021.
+The Department previously submitted the following proposed rules to the Iowa Legislature.
+The following rules have been adopted and filed, effective October 13, 2021.

 This information was sent via GovDelivery to those subscribed to receive Law & Policy updates from the Department.
 To receive notifications of resources and guidance issued by the Department, subscribe to updates by selecting the tax topics of interest.